vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 This also allows the delegator to change their mind about a delegation before it is activated.

-## Undelegate in anger

-This action is announced at any time and is executed immediately following the block it is announced in.
-The delegator loses the delegated stake and the income with it, as well as their voting weight.
-As this is not required for first mainnet, and involves more subtleties (weights need to be recalculated on the fly, there may be a mixture of normal undelegated and undelegate in anger, ...), this feature does not need to be implemented right away for Mainnet alpha.

-Rationale: A validator is found to have done something outrageous, and needs to be removed right away.

 ## Undelegation of locked stake

 Furthermore, the validators watch the smart contract, and observe the following actions: